We have often been asked by users if they should give admin access to plugin developers to fix bugs on their websites.

-Login to your WordPress hosting account dashboard and and click on the directory privacy icon.
+Login to your WordPress hosting account dashboard and click on the ‘Directory Privacy’ icon.

-Next, you need to select your subdomain folder and then select the option to ‘password protect this directory’ checkbox.
+After that, you need to select the option to ‘password protect this directory’ checkbox.

-You will be asked to provide a name for this setting, and then enter a username and password.
+You will also be asked to provide a name for the protected directory.

 Note: You’ll need to give this username and password to the developers so that they can access your staging site.

-Finally, you need to login to the WordPress admin area of your new staging website and create a new temporary user account to share with developer.
+Finally, you need to log in to the WordPress admin area of your new staging website and create a new temporary user account to share with a developer.

 Once the developer has fixed the issue, you need to delete their user account.

-This method allows you to create a temporary account that allows developers to login to your WordPress website.
-You can set a fixed time duration for the session and it will automatically expire after that.
+This method allows you to create a temporary account that allows developers to log in to your WordPress website.
+You can set a fixed duration for the session, which will automatically expire afterward.

 Note: This is less secure and will give a third-party developer complete access to your website.
 Only use this method if you trust the developer and understand the risks involved.

-Upon activation, you need to visit Users » Temporary Logins page and click on ‘Create New’ button to add a new temporary login account.
+Upon activation, you need to visit the Users » Temporary Logins page and click on the ‘Create New’ button to add a new temporary login account.